JAYW0RLD/Deepduck/README.md

 ---

-## 📧 Contact & Business
+## 📧 Contact & Services

-We provide **Security Audit Services** utilizing the full capabilities of Deepduck (Unrestricted Version).
+We provide **Security Audit Services** utilizing the full capabilities of Deepduck (Enterprise Version).

 If you represent an organization and wish to:
 -   Request a Proof of Concept (PoC).
 -   Schedule a Penetration Test.
--   discuss Enterprise Licensing.
+-   Discuss Enterprise Licensing.

 **Contact us at:** `---@gmail.com` (Email placeholder)